-Installed directly into KP-32 or KP-812 keypanels, the RVON-1 provides voice over IP (Internet Protocol) communications, for the RTS ADAM Intercom family.
-In general, voice over IP means sending voice information in digital form using discrete packets rather than the traditional hardwire connection.
+Installed directly into KP-32 or KP-812 keypanels, the RVON-1 provides VoIP (Voice Over Internet Protocol) communications, for the RTS ADAM Intercom family.
+In general, voice over IP means sending voice information in digital form using discrete packets rather than the traditional hard-wire connection.
 The RVON-1 delivers an integrated solution for connecting keypanels to the Intercom matrix over standard IP networks.